MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   When you choose a data platform for AI or machine learning, don't rely just on its notebook capabilities.
 Although notebooks are useful for exploratory data analysis, they shouldn't be the deciding factor.
 Compute resources for notebooks are typically outside the scope of the aggregation data store.
 They're usually integrated with other resources, such as in Azure Machine Learning.

-### Non-functional requirements
+### Nonfunctional requirements

 - **How much data do you expect to store?**

   AI workloads generate a lot of data.
 Volume can increase significantly due to multiple versions and added metadata.

   Scalability for storage and throughput is important.
 The data platform must efficiently consume data from the ingestion pipeline while it handles data volume, manages concurrent writes, and ensures individual write performance without degradation.
-Those criteria also apply to the processing pipeline that reads, processes, and perhaps even writes back to the store.
+Those criteria also apply to the processing pipeline that reads, processes, and even writes back to the store.

   When you make a decision, consider the entire process because ingestion and processing often occur simultaneously.
 The design must be able to manage frequent data movement and processing.
 The data platform should offer high levels of parallelism to process data effectively.